 2. Prioritize replying and delegate tickets to team

-When you’ve had a good look at the situation, you can now decide what needs responding first (e.g., if there’s a crisis in the making or something really urgent as opposed to all the everyday things you can tend to a little later on.)
+When you’ve had a good look at the situation, another key point on your social media checklist is to decide what needs responding first (e.g., if there’s a crisis in the making or something really urgent as opposed to all the everyday things you can tend to a little later on.)

 If you’re in charge of a moderation team or work with a customer service team directly, delegate all comments and DMs according to the priorities.
 Again, if you use NapoleonCat, you can easily delegate all comment threads and messages as customer service tickets – and it’s super clear who currently works on what, making sure no comment is left unanswered.